 The fence-line was surveyed by R. B. Symington.
-C. E., in 1906, at azimuth S32°41'W. He described the offset as 10.4 feet; Symington's survey suggested that there was some warping (secondary offsets, drag) occurred on both sides of the fault.
+C. E., in 1906, at azimuth S32°41'W. He described the offset as 10.4 feet; Symington's survey suggested that there was some warping (secondary offsets, drag) occurred on both sides of the fault that was included in this offset measurement.
 Lawson estimated that the total offset was over a zone width of about 250 feet as measured normal to the fault.

 The surface fault rupture is azimuth at the fence offset location is drawn at N36°9'W based on the trace lines in Qfault (2018), but was listed as N33°40'W in the 1906-era survey.
-The exact location of the fence- fault offset is not known with precision; the fence no longer exists today (2023).
+The exact location of the fence-fault offset is not known with precision; the fence no longer exists today (2024).